kejsardamberg/LoggingSeleniumWebDriverJava/README.md

         LoggingSeleniumWebDriver driver = new LoggingSeleniumWebDriver(new FirefoxDriver());
         driver.setMinimumLogLevel(LogLevel.INFO);
 ```
+Using the builder pattern you may also set the logging level at instansiation.

 ### Custom log messages
 Sometimes you want to write out your own messages to the log.